wp-plugins/wortify/readme.txt

 It also prevent SQL Injection Attackes, Build-me-ups and other forms of exploits common to wordpress and will ban users that do this!

 == Description ==
+Xortify was developed in response to attacks on websites from rouge malicious bots, spam and captcha sweatshop, spam slavery as well as other forms of abuse of our clients systems.
+We have been able to stop close to 99% of spam and captcha attacks with the Xortify client.
+Believe it or not Xoritfy is also in response to human rights abuse on the web, such as captcha and spam sweat shops where individuals are paid less than 1 USD a day to set up accounts for bots to spam website by typing past captcha puzzles as well as sometimes they are even slaves.

 Wortify is a honeypot client that operates with https://xortify.com to prevent human rights abuse like captcha and signup sweat shops, as well as spam prevention and abuse of your site.